 - Perform other duties as may be prescribed by the Tribal Council.

-- Bachelor’s degree in public administration, business administration, or related field, REQUIRED plus ten (10) or more years of successful administrative/management work experience (tribal preferred), including strategic planning, policy analysis, organization change, budget development and financial management, performance management system development, public relations and board-of-control relations.
+- Bachelor’s degree in public administration, business administration, or related field, REQUIRED plus ten (10) or more years of successful administrative/management work experience managing at least 50 employees (tribal preferred), including strategic planning, policy analysis, organization change, budget development and financial management, performance management system development, public relations and Tribal Council relations.

-- Demonstrated knowledge of organizational development and change principles and techniques.
+- Demonstrated knowledge of organizational development and management principles and techniques.

 - Ability to guide the Tribal Council in identifying governance issues and opportunities and propose alternative solutions/options for policy and other decisions.